RI-SE/smirk/docs/System Requirements Specification.md

 ## 3.3 Machine Learning Safety Requirements [H] <a name="ml_safety_reqts"></a>
 This section refines SYS-SAF-REQ into two separate requirements corresponding to false positives and false negatives, respectively.

-- **SYS-ML-REQ1: The object detection component shall detect pedestrians if the radar tracking component returns TTC < 4s for the corresponding object.**
+- **SYS-ML-REQ1: The pedestrian recognition component shall detect pedestrians if the radar tracking component returns TTC < 4s for the corresponding object.**
-- **SYS-ML-REQ2: The object detection component shall reject input that does not resemble the training data.**
+- **SYS-ML-REQ2: The pedestrian recognition component shall reject input that does not resemble the training data.**

-Rationale: SMIRK follows the reference architecture from Ben Abdessalem et al. (2018) and SYS-ML-REQ1 uses the same TTC threshold (4s).
+Rationale: SMIRK follows the reference architecture from Ben Abdessalem *et al.* (2018) and SYS-ML-REQ1 uses the same TTC threshold (4 seconds).
+We have confirmed that the TTC threshold is valid for SMIRK in its [Operational Design Domain](#odd).
 SYS-ML-REQ2 motivates the primary contribution of the SMILE projects, i.e., an out-of-distribution detection mechanism that we refer to as a safety cage.

 ## 3.3.1 Performance Requirements
 This section specifies performance requirements corresponding to the ML safety requirements with a focus on quantitative targets.
 All requirements below are restricted to pedestrians on or close to the road.